 For financial institutions with lean teams managing dozens — or even hundreds of vendors — GenAI tools can significantly boost efficiency by automating tasks, such as document processing, report drafting, or contract reviews.
 For example, Ntelligent Contract Assistant helps reduce manual workloads, flag potential risks sooner, and enable faster, more informed contract decisions.
 Savings like these could result in $200 billion and $240 billion in annual value for the global banking sector, according to The McKinsey Global Institute.

 GenAI can also strengthen risk management by supporting dynamic risk assessments, predictive analytics, and scenario modeling.
 On the compliance side, it helps turn regulatory changes into actionable insights, keep policies aligned with the latest guidance, and prepare exam-ready documentation.
+For example, Nquiry, an AI-powered compliance tool, helps financial organizations answer complex regulatory compliance questions.

 Watch on Demand: Managing Third-Party AI Risk: What You Need to Know Today